 To truly get into the mind of your clients and prospects to visualize what their experience is - and to adjust your marketing accordingly - requires brainstorming and workshopping and interviews and research and testing.
 It requires a willingness to let go of expectations and truly listen to what your data show you.
 You need to get out your whiteboards, colored sticky notes, markers, and other design tools and get to it.
 (Man, do these folks love sticky notes.)

-A month ago, to strengthen my abilities in this area I attended a highly-respected conference on the subject, UI22.
+Recently, to strengthen my abilities in this area, I attended a highly-respected conference on the subject, UI22.
 Eight full-day experience workshops led by industry experts.
 As the conference name suggests, this was their 22nd year holding the event.
 They really know what they are doing.
-It was an amazing week of interactive workshops attended by service designers and product managers and CMOs and CEOs from across all industries.
+It was an amazing week of interactive workshops attended by service designers, product managers, CMOs, and CEOs from across all industries.
 What follows are just three of the many customer experience exercises we worked on.
 They should be helpful as you get started thinking about your own organization's understanding of customer experience.

 EXERCISE 1: PERSONA DEVELOPMENT